bit-docs/bit-docs-generate-html/site/default/default.md

-@parent bit-docs-generate-html/theme
+@parent bit-docs-generate-html
-@page bit-docs-generate-html/theme/about About the Default Theme
+@page bit-docs-generate-html/about About

 @description Templates and styles come with the default theme.